Kelvingonz/GNS3-Network-NAT-DHCP-DNS-ACLs-L2-Security-/README.md

 This GNS3 project simulates a network with:

 - NAT overload (PAT) for internet access
+- Use ACLs to identify which traffic should be translated via PAT
 - DHCP services for internal subnets
 - Layer 2 switching / Layer 3 routing
 - DHCP Snooping and Port Security (Sticky MAC)